Location: Adams-Ricci Community Park

 The Colored American Magazine: 1900 – 1909

-The Colored American Magazine is the first monthly publication covering African-American culture in Boston, with Pauline Hopkins serving as a writer rather than the editor.
+The Colored American Magazine is Boston’s first monthly publication covering African-American culture.
+Pauline Hopkins serves as a writer rather than as the editor.

 Half-Century Magazine for the Colored Home and Homemaker